Anubhavvvvv03/Spotify-clone/README.md

 # Spotify-clone
-Thisis a project made on Clone version of spotify
+This is a project made on Clone version of spotify